Geocaching in Finland

 Geocaches may be placed in a state-owned protected area.
 The caches must be placed responsibly with regard to the environment, without causing harm to or disturbing nature, or other users of the area.
 Caches may not be placed in such a manner that searching for the cache is particularly dangerous.
 If caches are linked to structures in the terrain (e.g. buildings, bridges or information boards), such structures may not be damaged in any way.

 Whenever a cache is placed in a state-owned protected area, Metsähallitus Parks & Wildlife Finland must be notified.
-If the protected area is presented on the Nationalparks.fi online service, contact information will be listed in the More information page of the destination.
-If the area in question is not presented on the Nationalparks.fi online service, contact details can be checked from the list of Metsähallitus facilities (www.metsa.fi, in Finnish).
+If the protected area is presented on the Nationalparks.fi online service, contact information is in the home page of the destination.
+If the area in question is not presented on the Nationalparks.fi website, contact the nearest nature centre.

 The notification must include the correct name and contact information of the founder of the cache, sufficiently accurate details on the cache's location, and data enabling the identification of the cache on the geocaching website.
 The description of the cache must state that the cache is located in a protected area, describe how people searching for the cache may be affected by the protection regulations, and provide a link to the site on the Nationalparks.fi website.
 Metsähallitus may ask the founder to remove the cache if it is found to be located in an inappropriate place, for example a site prone to wear and tear, or in a dangerous location.
 No caches may be placed in parts of protected areas subject to movement restrictions.